Arize-ai/openinference/python/instrumentation/openinference-instrumentation-bedrock/README.md

 # OpenInference AWS Bedrock Instrumentation

-Python autoinstrumentation library for AWS Bedrock made using `boto3`.
+Python autoinstrumentation library for AWS Bedrock calls made using `boto3`.

 This package implements OpenInference tracing for `invoke_model` calls made using a `boto3` `bedrock-runtime` client.
 These traces are fully OpenTelemetry compatible and can be sent to an OpenTelemetry collector for viewing, such as [Arize `phoenix`](https://github.com/Arize-ai/phoenix).